BrainCircuitsBehaviorLab/village/_sources/system_operation/GUI.md.txt

 *   **`INFO`:** Displays a live stream of recent system events and operational logs.
 Double-clicking any logged event opens an expanded window with detailed diagnostic information.
 *   **`PLOT`:** Renders an interactive graphical chart illustrating both successful entries and denied entry attempts for all subjects over the past seven days.
-*   **`DETECTION SETTINGS`:** Provides fine-grained control over the computer vision and animal detection parameters for both the corridor and behavioral box tracking systems.
+*   **`DETECTION SETTINGS`:** Provides fine-grained control over the computer vision and animal detection parameters for both the corridor and operant box tracking systems.
 A comprehensive breakdown of these parameters is available in the [Animal Detection Section][DETECTION].

 ---